 - Use Case Handbook (Volume 4) – Introduces use cases, which describe an implementation of TIC for each identified use

-- Overlay Handbook (Volume 5) – Introduces overlays, which map the security functions of a service provider to the TIC capabilities
+- Overlay Handbook (Volume 5) – Introduces overlays, which map the security functions of a vendor to the TIC capabilities

 The current TIC use cases available, as generally described by the Use Case Handbook, are: